vistadataproject/nodeVISTA/eHMP/README.md

   * test code, focus on write-back which is RPC (direct to VISTA) centric
   * ...

-ie/ not putting in JDS and its MUMPS/Javascript etc as VistA Data will go "direct to VistA".
+ie/ not putting in JDS and its MUMPS/Javascript etc as VISTA Data will go "direct to VISTA".
 By extension sync isn't interesting either

 What is NOT here:
   * HMP UI